 |10 < x ≤ 20||200|

 |50 < x ≤ 60||100|

-We know there are 775 trains in the survey.
-This means the median would be at the 388th position, the lower quartile would be at 194th number and the upper quartile at 582nd position.
+We know that there are 775 trains in the survey.
+This means that the median would be at the 388th position, the lower quartile would be at the 194th number and the upper quartile at 582nd position.

 As the group represents 200 trains, we need to go 113/200 into the group which is 10 wide.

 If we calculate 113/200 x 10 we get 5.65

 Adding this onto the start of the group gives 10 + 5.65

 If we repeat this process for the lower and upper quartiles, we get LQ = 7.3 and UQ of 31.4 minutes.

 This gives an IQR of 31.4 – 7.3 = 24.1 minutes.

 Find the percentage of trains that were more than 45 minutes late